sparkutils/quality/docs/advanced/expressionRunner.md

 It is important to note that if you are having multiple runners in the same data pipeline they should each use different RuleSuites.

-RuleSuites are built per the normal DQ rules:
+RuleSuites are built per the normal DQ rules and executed by adding an expressionRunner column:

 ```{.scala #exampleCode}
     val dqRuleSuite = ...